amdli/Distinguishing-cortical-indexes-of-arousal-and-awareness/README.md

 # Code Repository for *Detecting cortical index of arousal in sleeping patients with unresponsive wakefulness syndrome*

 This repository contains the analysis code used in the manuscript:
-**"*Detecting cortical index of arousal in sleeping patients with unresponsive wakefulness syndrome*" (submitted to Cell Reports, 2025)**
+**"*Detecting cortical index of arousal in sleeping patients with unresponsive wakefulness syndrome*" (submitted to Cell Reports, 202X)**

+> **Status:** The repository is currently being organized and updated.
+> Minor changes to scripts, paths, and documentation may occur during peer review.
+> A frozen, reproducible release (with tag and checksum) will be created upon acceptance.

 ---

 ## Overview
 The repository includes scripts for:
-- Data preprocessing
+- Data preprocessing (overnight EEG/EOG/EMG sleep recordings)
 - Statistical analysis of patient and control groups
+- Figure generation for the main text and supplemental materials

 ---

 ## Requirements
-- Python 3.9 (recommended)
+- Python 3.11 (recommended)
 - Required packages are listed in `requirements.txt`:
   - numpy
   - scipy